 Historically, Brisbane City Councillors have tended to heavily favour the views of immediate neighbours when it comes to designing public spaces.
 As a result, a small minority of vocal objectors can often prevent upgrades and outweigh the less coordinated requests of other park users.

-An added difficulty here is that a poorly run consultation process that is not sufficiently inclusive or democratic can end up amplifying a vocal minority, and may actually be worse than no formal consultation at all.
+An added difficulty here is that a poorly run consultation process that's not sufficiently inclusive or democratic can end up amplifying a vocal minority, and may actually be worse than no formal consultation at all.
 Basing decisions on a single survey or a single public forum creates the risk of a decision being hijacked by the people who have the most time and energy to participate in that consultation process, to the exclusion of demographics that don’t have the time to engage.
 The best approach is to put in the time and money to engage residents through a wide range of consultation avenues that are accessible to different demographics, and encourage residents to talk directly to each other as well as to the council, but unfortunately BCC doesn’t usually do this.

 Parks as community meeting places

 In our current society, one of the most important roles of public parks and squares is their function as a gathering place where people of different demographics and subcultures can meet and interact.
 Today, Brisbane’s dog off-leash areas are among the most vibrant community hubs in the city, offering neighbours a chance to get to know each other and share local news.
-Basketball courts and playgrounds can serve similar functions.
+Basketball courts, outdoor gyms and playgrounds can serve similar functions.

 In a city where most of us lead busy, individualistic lives and don’t have the time or energy to get to know our neighbours, public spaces can play a transformative role in creating more opportunities for chance encounters and strengthening community relationships.
 This is one of the most important differences between private gardens and public parks, and is a key consideration when deciding how a particular public park could be improved.